Xabier Lete: Poet

 Lete started to write poetry in 1964 and published his first book of poems in 1968: "Egunetik egunera orduen gurpilean" (From day to day in the wheels of the hours).
-In this work it was noticeable the influence of Gabriel Aresti´s social poetry and Lete used his words to denounce the societal injustices of the time.
+In this work it was noticeable the influence of Gabriel Aresti's social poetry and Lete used his words to denounce the societal injustices of the time.
 That is why he criticized poets who avoided upsetting those in power or who simply got lost in stylistic games avoiding dealing with social realities.

 His second book of poems was published in 1974 and its name was "Bigarren poema liburua" (Second book of poems).
 This work was much more intimate than the first one.
 Influenced by French existentialist philosophy, Lete reflected more on topics such as life and death.

 The next book of poems came in 1981: "Urrats desbideratuak" (The diverted steps) in which the language became stronger and the poems reflected pessimism and despair giving way to philosophical thoughts influenced by Nietzsche.

 Once he recovered from an illness he had, Lete published his fourth book of poems in 1992: "Zentzu antzanldatuen poemategia" (The book of poems of transmuted senses).
 He received the Felipe Arrese Beitia poetry prize, given by Euskaltzaindia (The Academy of the Basque Language).
 Shortly afterwards, a revised edition of that book came out with a different name: "Biziaren ikurrak" (The symbols of life).

 In 2009, Lete received an award for his book of poems "Egunsentiaren esku izotzak" and that same year he was made member of Jakiunde, the Basque Academy of Science, Art and Letters.
+He died in San Sebastián on December 4, 2010.

 Politician

 After his third publication, Lete abandoned for a while the world of literature to fully get into politics.
-During the 80´s he occupied the posts of General Director, then Councillor, after that he got into the Department of Culture of Gipuzkoa´s Local Council, but due to health problems, he definitely gave up public activity.
+During the 80's he occupied the posts of General Director, then Councillor, after that he got into the Department of Culture of Gipuzkoa's Local Council, but due to health problems, he definitely gave up public activity.